 - You did not apply for financial assistance when you applied for coverage through MNsure, but you now want to find out if you qualify.

-- Advanced payments of the premium tax credit were not applied to your monthly premiums during the tax year.
+- Advanced premium tax credits (APTC) were not applied to your monthly premiums during the tax year.

-You can also use this tool to verify the SLCSP value on your Form 1095-A.
+You can also use the Plan Premium Lookup verify the SLCSP value on your Form 1095-A.